 Dame Agatha Christie apparently disliked most of the movies adapted from her work, not without reason in some cases, though there are several honourable exceptions.
 Particularly worthy of note are the blackly comic 1945 version of And Then There Were None and Billy Wilder’s near-perfect rendition of her theatrical whodunit, Witness for the Prosecution (1957).
 The most financially successful however remains Murder on the Orient Express (1974) from the producing team of Richard Goodwin and John Brabourne.
 Its success launched a series of star-studded period films made from her books and lead more directly to three follow-up films from the same team.
-The first, Death on the Nile (1978) is perhaps the best of the bunch but it made less money than its predecessor which may explain why they decided on a change of tack.
+The first, Death on the Nile (1978) is perhaps the best of the bunch but it made less money than its predecessor, which may explain why they decided on a change of tack for their next film.
 In fact they moved away from the exotic Poirot novels set overseas for the more traditional British country village setting of a Miss Marple mystery.
-The resulting film, The Mirror Crack’d (1980), is easily the least well-known of the quartet (the other was Evil Under the Sun (1982) which returned to Poirot and foreign climes), and yet in many ways it deserves to be savoured as the most daring and original of this brief series – and certainly as the funniest.
+The resulting film, The Mirror Crack’d (1980), is easily the least well-known of the quartet (the other was Evil Under the Sun (1982) which returned to Poirot and foreign climes).
+And yet, in many ways, it deserves to be savoured as the most daring and original of this brief series – and certainly as the funniest.

 “I could eat a can of Kodak and puke a better movie” – Lola Brewster (Kim Novak)

-Originally published in 1962, the novel is relocated to 1953, the year of the coronation of Queen Elizabeth II and is set during the making of a movie about the first Elizabeth, the co-called Virgin Queen, to be played by movie legend Marina Rudd (Elizabeth Taylor).
-Set in the world of movie make-believe, the is a murder mystery for connoisseurs that both revels in the conventions of the genre while gently poking fun at them at the same time.
+Originally published in 1962, the novel is changed quite considerably and relocated to 1953, the year of the coronation of Queen Elizabeth II and is now set during the making of a movie about the first Elizabeth and Mary Queen of Scots, the latter to be played by movie legend Marina Rudd (Elizabeth Taylor).
+Set in the world of movie make-believe, this is a murder mystery for connoisseurs that both revels in the conventions of the genre while gently poking fun at them too.

-I must admit, I saw this film at the cinema when it first came out and distinctly remember, at the tender age of 12, being very disappointed.
-Especially in comparison with Death on the Nile which preceded it, which I had liked a good deal for its clever plot construction, gorgeous Jack Cardiff cinematography on Egyptian locations, fabulous 1930s costumes and decor and the majestic music of Nino Rota.
-By comparison, The Mirror Crack’d just felt incredibly small and parochial and its melancholy finale a real anti-climax.
-As the years have passed though I’ve come to re-assess it.
+I must admit, when I first saw this film at the cinema on its original release, I distinctly remember, at the tender age of 12, being very disappointed with it.
+It didn’t help that I kept comparing it with Death on the Nile which preceded it.
+I had liked that movie a good deal 9and still do) for its clever plot construction, gorgeous Jack Cardiff cinematography on Egyptian locations, fabulous 1930s costumes and decor and the majestic music of Nino Rota.
+By comparison, The Mirror Crack’d just felt incredibly small and parochial and its melancholy finale felt like a real anti-climax.
+As the years have passed though, I’ve come to re-assess it.
 Like Mike Hodges’ Flash Gordon (1980), another film released around that time that I remember being really disappointed by, it seems to me to have got funnier as the years have passed.

-To me this is a clever and knowing movie, one that at times gets even quite close to parody, but which perhaps went too clearly against audience expectations for real popular success.
+To me this is a clever and knowing movie, one that at times gets even quite close to parody without crossing over – but which perhaps went too clearly against audience expectations for real popular success.
 In many ways the next and final one of the sequence, Evil Under the Sun, is probably the one that most amiably combines the traditional Christie structure with parodic characters and dialogue without straying too far from the genre path.
-Christie’s 1962 novel has since neen adapted for the television with both Joan Hickson and Julia McKenzie as Miss Marple (the latter version using Christie’s full title, The Mirror Crack’d from Side to Side), neither for my money is as imaginative, funny and clever as the 198o movie version.
+Christie’s 1962 novel has since been adapted for television with both Joan Hickson and Julia McKenzie as Miss Marple (the latter version using Christie’s full title, The Mirror Crack’d from Side to Side) – neither for my money is as imaginative, funny or clever as the 1980 movie version.